-You can pre-register for the course by emailing us at firstname.lastname@example.org.
-When the course goes live, you will be the first to join us on our journey to educate business owners on the processes involved in commercial property development.
+You can preregister for the course by emailing us at firstname.lastname@example.org.
+When the course goes live, you will be among the first to join us on our journey.
+We’re educating business owners on the processes involved in commercial property development.

 Most real estate development books look at the property development process from a high 30,000 ft overview perspective.
-They assume that you are an investor looking to get rich quick and that you are developing a large commercial development with a group of investors.
-Investors develop a property with the intention of renting out the spaces and/or selling the development within five years of being completed in order to cash out and find another property to “flip”.
+They assume that you are an investor looking to get rich quick.
+That you are developing a large commercial development with a group of investors.
+Investors develop a property with the intention of renting out the spaces and/or selling the development within five years of being completed.
+They want to cash out quickly and find another property to “flip”.

 So to begin with, let’s deep dive into goal setting.